Shop By Categories Shop By Brand

 Different Types of Agriculture in India: Top Farming Methods

 Agriculture has been long associated with India and its proceedings.
 However, are you aware of the types of agriculture in India?
-If it is not so, then let us discuss how many types of agriculture methods in India are there.
+If it is not so, then let us discuss the methods of cultivation in India.

 Since India is a diverse country, as it holds diversity in almost every sphere of society, we can say that just like other sectors, our agriculture sector, too, has diversity.
 The farming practices and techniques that are adopted by the farmers who come from various areas vary differently.

 In India, there are more than enough opportunities for sustainable agriculture – from organic Farming based on natural processes to precision agriculture using the latest technologies.
-In this article, the farming techniques in india are discussed, and essential recommendations on sustainable approaches that can shape future Indian agriculture are given.
+In this article, the farming methods in India are discussed, and essential recommendations on sustainable approaches that can shape future Indian agriculture are given.

-Here is the list of different farming methods in India:
+Here is the list of different types of agriculture in India:

 Subsistence Farming